rusticlion/PortRoyal/codebase_dump.md

 Scope for Sprint 1: Prioritize integrating the background map and one ship sprite (e.g., Sloop).
 Add support for multiple ship classes if time permits.

+## Tickets/2-1-design-and-implement-port-royal-hub.md
+Description:

+Create the main interface for Port Royal, serving as the central hub for port-based activities.
+This screen allows players to access locations (tavern, shipyard) and management screens (crew, inventory), with a clear entry/exit point to the global map.

+Tasks:

+Design a main Port Royal screen with buttons: "Tavern," "Shipyard," "Crew," "Inventory," and "Set Sail."
+Implement navigation logic: clicking a button opens the corresponding screen (e.g., tavern or shipyard).
+Display the player’s current gold from GameState.resources.gold on the main screen.
+Create placeholder side-view pixel art screens for the tavern and shipyard (to be refined later).
+Ensure the "Set Sail" button returns the player to the global map by updating GameState.ship.isMoving and triggering the map view.
+Acceptance Criteria:

+The main Port Royal screen displays current gold (e.g., "Gold: 50").
+Buttons for "Tavern," "Shipyard," "Crew," "Inventory," and "Set Sail" are present and functional.
+Clicking "Tavern" or "Shipyard" opens a placeholder screen with basic pixel art.
+Clicking "Set Sail" exits Port Royal and returns to the global map view.
+The hub is accessible only when the ship is in the Port Royal zone (check GameState.ship.currentZone).
+Notes:

+Use side-view pixel art consistent with the retro style (e.g., 800x600 resolution).
+For now, focus on structure; detailed art and animations (e.g., flickering lanterns) can be added in Sprint 10.
+Integrate with map.lua to detect when the ship is in Port Royal for hub access.

+## Tickets/2-2-implement-tavern-with-crew-recruitment.md
+Description:

+Develop the tavern location within Port Royal, where players can recruit crew members with basic roles (e.g., Navigator, Gunner, Surgeon), costing gold and respecting crew capacity.

+Tasks:

+Design side-view pixel art for the tavern interior (placeholder for now).
+Create a recruitment interface displaying at least three available crew members, each with:
+Name (e.g., "Jim Hawkins")
+Role (e.g., "Navigator")
+Hiring cost (e.g., 10 gold)
+Implement a "Hire" button that:
+Checks if GameState.resources.gold >= cost using GameState:canAfford.
+Checks if #GameState.crew.members < GameState.ship.crewCapacity.
+Deducts gold via GameState:spendResources and adds the crew member to GameState.crew.members if conditions are met.
+Display error messages (e.g., "Not enough gold" or "Crew is full") if hiring fails.
+Add a button to return to the main Port Royal screen.
+Acceptance Criteria:

+The tavern screen displays with basic pixel art.
+At least three crew members with different roles are available to hire.
+Hiring deducts gold and adds the crew member if capacity allows (e.g., max 4 for Sloop).
+Error messages appear when gold or crew space is insufficient.
+Players can return to the main Port Royal screen.
+Notes:

+Assume a fixed crew capacity of 4 for the starting Sloop (GameState.ship.class = "sloop").
+Crew stats can be placeholders (e.g., skill = 1, loyalty = 5, health =
+10); expand in later sprints.
+Store crew data in GameState.crew.members as per the existing structure.

+## Tickets/2-3-implement-shipyard-placeholder.md
+Description:

+Create a placeholder shipyard location in Port Royal to set the stage for future repair and upgrade functionality.

+Tasks:

+Design basic side-view pixel art for the shipyard.
+Add a "Repair Ship" button that displays a message (e.g., "Repairs not yet available").
+Include a button to return to the main Port Royal screen.
+Acceptance Criteria:

+The shipyard screen displays with basic pixel art.
+A "Repair Ship" button is present and shows a placeholder message when clicked.
+Players can return to the main Port Royal screen.
+Notes:

+This is a placeholder; full functionality (repairs, upgrades) will come in Sprint 7.
+Keep the art simple but consistent with the retro style.

+## Tickets/2-4-develop-crew-management-ui.md
+Description:

+Create a user interface to display the player’s current crew members and their basic stats, accessible from the Port Royal hub.

+Tasks:

+Design a UI screen listing all crew members from GameState.crew.members.
+Display each crew member’s:
+Name
+Role (e.g., "Navigator")
+Skill level (e.g., 1)
+Loyalty (e.g., 5)
+Show the current crew count and capacity (e.g., "Crew: 2/4").
+Add a button to return to the main Port Royal screen.
+Acceptance Criteria:

+The crew management screen lists all crew members with their roles and stats.
+The screen displays the current crew count and capacity.
+Players can close the screen and return to the main Port Royal hub.

+## Tickets/2-5-implement-basic-inventory-system.md
+Description:

+Develop an inventory screen to display the player’s resources, setting up a 10-slot structure for future item management.

+Tasks:

+Add an inventory table to GameState with 10 slots: GameState.inventory = {
+slots = {} }.
+Create an inventory screen showing:
+10 empty slots (for future cargo/items).
+A separate section displaying current resources from GameState.resources (e.g., "Gold: 50, Rum: 0").
+Add a button to return to the main Port Royal screen.
+(Optional) Include debug functionality to add resources (e.g., 10 rum) for testing.
+Acceptance Criteria:

+The inventory screen shows 10 empty slots and lists current resources.
+Players can close the screen and return to the main Port Royal hub.
+Notes:

+Slots will hold cargo or unique items in future sprints (e.g., Sprint 4 for trading).
+For now, display GameState.resources separately; slots remain empty until trading is implemented.
+Keep the UI clean and legible within the retro style.

+## Tickets/2-6-implement-navigator-crew-role-effect.md
+Description:

+Add the Navigator crew role’s effect to reduce travel time between zones, integrating port decisions with sea gameplay.

+Tasks:

+Modify GameState:calculateTravelTime to check for a Navigator in GameState.crew.members (e.g., role == "Navigator").
+If a Navigator is present, reduce travel time by 0.5 weeks (e.g., base 1 week becomes 0.5 weeks), with a minimum of 0.5 weeks.
+Update the zone tooltip in map.lua to reflect the reduced travel time when a Navigator is active (e.g., "Travel time: 0.5 weeks").
+Acceptance Criteria:

+Travel time between zones is reduced by 0.5 weeks with a Navigator in the crew.
+The reduced time is shown in the zone tooltip (e.g., "0.5 weeks" instead of "1 week").
+Travel time never drops below 0.5 weeks.
+Notes:

+Assume only one Navigator applies the effect; handle multiple Navigators in future sprints.
+Test with the existing wind mechanics (e.g., Navigator + "with wind" = 0.5
+weeks minimum).
+Update GameState:advanceTime calls in ship.lua to reflect the new travel time.